 Full earnings guarantee

-There is also a guaranteed benefit level of £1,500 per month that does not require evidence at the claim stage as long as there is evidence that your income has stopped.
+There is also a guaranteed benefit level of up to £1,500 per month that does not require evidence at the claim stage as long as there is evidence that your income has stopped.
 This gives further security to the policyholder against a change in their circumstances in the lead up to being completely unable to work due to incapacity.

 Permanent disability uplift